12 Game-Changing Ways to Organize With a Lazy Susan

 How to Organize Vitamins, Supplements and Medications

-9. Corral Craft Supplies
+9. Corral Craft Supplies in a Craft Room

 You know all of those little bits and bobs of craft supplies that end up everywhere?
 (But, ironically, are nowhere to be found when you need them?)
 Organize them all with a Lazy Susan and cute little metal pails!
 I love this smart and simple solution from Angie Holden: